-John Scofield has recorded for jazz labels including Impulse, Blue Note, Verve, Emarcy and Gramavision.
-ECM appearances to date have been infrequent but distinguished; they include two albums with Marc Johnson’s Bass Desires group – Bass Desires (recorded 1985) and Second Sight (1987) – in which the guitarist shared frontline duties with Bill Frisell.
+John Scofield’s ECM appearances to date include two albums with Marc Johnson’s Bass Desires group – Bass Desires (recorded 1985) and Second Sight (1987) – in which the guitarist shared frontline duties with Bill Frisell.
 On Shades of Jade (2004), a third Marc Johnson album, Scofield is heard alongside frequent colleague Joe Lovano.
 The live double album Saudades (recorded in 2004), meanwhile, features Scofield as a member of Trio Beyond, alongside Jack DeJohnette and Larry Goldings, reassessing the songbook of Tony Williams’ Lifetime.
-Swallow Tales is the first of his ECM recordings to feature the guitarist as bandleader.
+After 2020’s Swallow Tales, John Scofield is the guitarist’s second ECM recording as a leader.